JobaerChowdhury/jobaerchowdhury.github.io/_posts/2019-06-06-stack-overflow-survey-bangladesh.md

     <div class="caption">Figure-9.3: Optimism about future</div>
 </div>

 I love this result.
-Even with so many challenges in Bangladesh, two third os us believe that people born today will have a better future than their parents.
+Even with so many challenges in Bangladesh, two third os us believe that people born today will have a better life than their parents.
 This fills my heart with joy.
 I know it will not happen magically, but believing is the first step.

+<div class="spacer"></div>

 # Conclusion
 If you have read this far, thank you very much for your time.
 I feel the time I spent analyzing the data, and writing this post is well spent.
 As a part of the developer community of Bangladesh, I hope you will do your best to move the industry forward.

 Lastly,
-- I hope our local industry grows, in such a way that, developers don't have to become managers just for the sake of better benefits.
-Rather, they become managers because they are passionate about management.
+- *I hope our local industry grows, in such a way that, developers don't have to become managers just for the sake of better benefits.
+Rather, they become managers because they are passionate about management.*
-- If you are a manager now, identify how you can help your developers become more productive.
+- *If you are a manager now, identify how you can help your developers become more productive.*
-- If you are a developer who want to become manager in future, keep in mind all the challenges that you face now, and make sure those are not repeated for the developers working under you.
+- *If you are a developer who want to become manager in future, keep in mind all the challenges that you face now, and make sure those are not repeated for the developers working under you.*
-- Participate the next Stack Overflow survey when that happens.
+- *Participate in the next Stack Overflow survey when that happens, so that we can learn more about our profession*

+<div class="spacer"></div>

 # Appendix
 If you haven't already, check out [the main survey results](https://insights.stackoverflow.com/survey/2019).